-The Legal Department provides advice and counsel to the Court Administrator of Pennsylvania and to the other units of the Unified Judicial System (UJS) while also assisting in various administrative areas.
+The Legal Department provides advice and counsel to the court administrator of Pennsylvania and to the other units of the Unified Judicial System (UJS) while also assisting in various administrative areas.

-Specifically, the chief counsel's staff represent UJS personnel -- including those of the various courts of the Commonwealth and judicial agencies as well as the Pennsylvania Board of Law Examiners -- in state and federal litigation.
+Specifically, the chief counsel's staff represent UJS personnel in state and federal litigation.
 Representation is not provided in criminal or disciplinary actions.
 Actions involving UJS personnel often include suits filed in the federal district courts that raise various civil rights and constitutional issues.
 Typical state court proceedings involving court personnel pertain to petitions for review of governmental actions, petitions to determine the rights and duties of public officials, and appeals.